Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 Supported Data Types
 ====================

-2-D FFT currently supports **complex<float>** and **complex<ap_fixed<>>** type for simulation and synthesis.
+2-D SSR FFT currently supports **complex<float>** and **complex<ap_fixed<>>** type for simulation and synthesis.
-Also currently Vitis FFT library doesn't support standard std::complex<float> instead a complex_wrapper class in shipped with the Vitis FFT library that can be used for simulation and synthesis.
+Also currently Vitis SSR FFT library doesn't support standard std::complex<float> instead a complex_wrapper class in shipped with the Vitis SSR FFT library that can be used for simulation and synthesis.

 +-----------------------------+-------------------------+--------------------------+
 |                             |                         |                          |